dagerydoo/DLData/README.markdown

 @end
 ```

+View the DLDataTests for various examples of things you can do with DLData.

 ## Other Cool Things

 Want to use the same data model — perhaps "CorporateMayhem.xcdatamodel" — as the basis of two distinct data managers?
 No problem!